TODAY, the NJ state Assembly votes on Nosey’s Law (A4386/S2508) – a bill to ban exotic animal circus acts statewide.

 In the United States, audiences have been turning away from animal circuses in droves; several, including Ringling Brothers Barnum & Bailey Circus, have closed, while others have gone animal-free and thrived.
 Last year, New York City followed San Francisco’s ban on wild animal circus acts; Los Angeles is working on a ban as well.
-Over 80 US jurisdictions in 31 states have now taken action to restrict wild animal circus acts.
+88 US jurisdictions in 31 states have now taken action to restrict wild animal circus acts.

 A number of other states, including Pennsylvania, Massachusetts, Hawaii, and New York, are currently considering bans on wild animals in circuses, and a federal bill – the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA /H.R.1759) – is gaining bipartisan support in the US House, to end the use of wild and exotic animals in traveling shows nationwide.

 Around the world, 45 countries have passed national circus prohibitions, with Italy, Ireland, and Scotland most recently joining the list.

 - Support TEAPSPA, the nationwide ban for the US!